vsch/ArduinoNanoLowPowerSleepMode/README.md

    on AliExpress for less that it would cost me to get tips for my PACE.
    I wouldn't be able to do this work without the upgrade.

-   It is so fast to heat up that I have it configured to go to stand-by (at 100C) in 30 seconds of being idle.
-Comes out of sleep when I pick it up and heats up to 360C in about a second, before I am ready to use it.

-   It heats up from dead cold 18C to 360C in less 3 seconds, USB-C powered, 100W Max or configurable to lower for use with a lower wattage USB supply, weighs nothing, has fine tips that do not get in the way and are swapped by just pulling them out and inserting.

-   Finally, a fully loaded set is under CDN$120 on the official site, on AliExpress and you can find it on special there down to CDN$105.
-My PACE soldering station cost me $500 and desoldering/hot-air rework another $900, in 25-years ago dollars.
-They work great and are reliable, but if I was getting my electronics hobby workshop together today, I would not want to fork out that kind of money.

-3. Unless you are young and eagle-eyed, a bi-focal magnifier to allow you to see what you are doing.
-A digital microscope screen will work but not having depth perception will make it a lot harder to coordinate your movement at small scale, without fair bit of practice.
+3. Unless you are young and eagle-eyed, a binocular magnifier to allow you to see what you are doing, with both eyes.
+A digital microscope screen will work but not having any depth perception will make it a lot harder to coordinate your movement at small scale, without a fair bit of practice.

-4. Quality fine tweezers that will not slip/snap around the tiny components flicking them somewhere in the room, never to be found.
+4. Quality fine tweezers that will not slip/snap around the tiny components flicking them somewhere, where you will never find them.

-5. Soldering supplies: fine (0.015" or 0.4 mm) flux core solder, flux paste in a syringe for SMT, 2 or 1 mm wide solder wick.
+5. Soldering supplies: fine flux core solder (0.015" or 0.4 mm), flux paste in a syringe for SMT, 2 or 1 mm wide solder wick.

+6. Lots of calm patience.